Your basic holiday rights

 You should be treated no less favourably if you are a part-time worker than an equivalent full-timer.
 This means that if your employer gives extra days off to full-timers they may have to give extra time off to part-time workers as well.

 If you are an agency worker, you are entitled to the statutory minimum leave entitlement.
 Your agency must allow you to take your paid holidays.

 Casual or irregular working patterns

-If you work casually or irregular hours it may be easier to calculate the holiday entitlement that accrues (accumulates) as hours are worked.
+If you work casually, term-time or irregular hours it may be easier to calculate the holiday entitlement that accrues (accumulates) as hours are worked.

 If you are a shift worker your leave is calculated by using an average of your shifts over a 12 week period.

 For example, if you always work four 12-hour shifts, followed by four days off , then the average working week is three-and-a-half 12-hour shifts.
 You would be entitled to 19.6 shifts of 12 hours as annual leave a year:

 - 5.6 weeks x 3.5 shifts = 19.6 12 hour shifts